denisecase/datafun-00-python-virtual-env/README.md

 python -m pip install -r requirements.txt
 ```

-## Optional/As Needed: Creating A New requirments.txt File
+## Optional/As Needed: Creating A New Requirements File

 If you want to share your project with others or deploy it on a different system,
 it's a good practice to include the virtual environment details.